 Before the shipwreck, the boy's father warns him not to anthropomorphize the zoo tiger.
 "When you look into his eyes, you're seeing your own emotions reflected back at you – nothing else," the rationalist father maintains.
 The viewers are thus reminded of the need to struggle with their own assumptions about the tiger's behavior throughout the movie.
 This adds depth to the viewers' likely experience of being unable to look away from the tiger's gaze during the riveting journey.

 Some of the book's more memorable elements were left out, probably because they would have been too disturbing for a popular audience.
 The book's raw depiction of starvation is merely suggested by a brief view of a skin-and-bones animated tiger.
 The period of hallucination also feels abbreviated compared to what was in the book, but that is probably a good thing.
-Gone are the excruciating details about bowel movements when one eats nothing but raw fish and lives on a small boat (the film received a PG rating).
-A failed rescue attempt with gruesome results was entirely omitted, as was the narrator's temporary blindness due to the ravages of exposure.
-There would have been no way to show the narrator's blindness: how could he have a flashback in brilliant CGI to a sparkling ocean he couldn't see?
+Likely for the sake of the PG rating, gone are the excruciating details about bowel movements as a consequence of surviving on raw fish and being confined to a small boat.
+Also likely for purposes of keeping the film appropriate and comprehensible to children, a failed rescue attempt with gruesome results was entirely omitted, as was the narrator's temporary blindness due to the ravages of exposure.
+(Were it a different kind of film, it might have been interesting to attempt to depict the narrator's blindness as he floated alone on a sparkling ocean he couldn't see.)

 So, although purists may quibble over how the movie differs from the book, the adaptation was done well, and every moment of the movie is entertaining.
 Its entertainment value, in fact, is an essential part of its purpose and message.